ome/www.openmicroscopy.org/_posts/2015-12-10-omero-status.md

 - **OMERO 5.1.x** is now in “maintenance” - we will provide updates for major security issues but we won’t be releasing bug fixes or any performance enhancements.
 To access these, you must upgrade to the 5.2.x line.
-We expect to continue this level of support until the release of OMERO 5.3 (currently aimed for the end of the 1st quarter of 2016).
+We expect to continue this level of support until the release of OMERO 5.3 (Spring 2016).

 - **OMERO 5.2.x** is the new stable line and will be updated with bug fixes and enhancements as point releases at least until OMERO 5.3 is released.
 We